jimmyhang6/Plaid-Lab/README.md

 ## Connecting a bank account using Plaid Link
 1. In your Chrome browser, click on '**Connect with Plaid**'
 2. Click '**Continue**' to accept the privacy policy
-3. Select a financial instiution by clicking on a logo
+3. Select a financial instiution by clicking on any logo
 4. Type '**user_good**' in the User ID field
 5. Type '**pass_good**' in the Password field
 6. Click '**Submit**'